Hello, Robo-investor! 😉 In this article, we will give you our honest review of Birdee, a Socially Responsible Robo-Advisor.

 You will have access to five strategic allocations (defensive, stable, moderate, protector, dynamic) with a bond and equity ETFs structure and three investment themes where you may allocate your capital to real estate and other alternative strategies.

 Unfortunately, it does not display the ETFs used for each strategy in the “Key information document”.
 You need to dig deeper to find out, so there is some lack of transparency on that side.
-Also, the document itself is written in French, which might not be so handy to know more details within each strategy.
+Also, the document itself is written in French, which might not be so handy for knowing more details about each strategy.
 It charges an annual fee of 1%, which is quite high compared to its peers (Robo-Advisors).

 That’s Birdee in a nutshell.
 Find out what our research team has to say after carefully analyzing Birdee.
 We hope you find it useful!
 Let’s get into it: